bougueil/erlang-redi/README.md

-# Erlang REDI: a local cache with a fixed TTL "a la Redis" . #
+# Erlang and Elixir REDI: a local cache "a la Redis" . #

-Copyright (c) 2018 Renaud Mariana.
+Copyright (c) 2019 Renaud Mariana.

 __Version:__ 1.0.0.

-## Erlang REDI
+## Erlang and Elixir REDI

-Erlang REDI implements a local cache with a fixed TTL.
+Erlang and Elixir REDI implements a local cache with TTL.

-An entriy TTL is not refreshed when the entry re-enters the cache.
+An entry TTL is not updated when the entry re-enters the cache.

 The cache is a gen_server that could be added to a supervision tree.